 Everyone’s heart has limits.
 How much your heart can handle depends on your age and your health.
 But there are ways to ensure that you’re exercising at the level that’s best for you.

-Understanding your target heart rate zone
+Understanding your target heart rate zone for exercise

 You can use your target heart rate zones to make sure that you’re exercising at a safe intensity while working toward goals like improving heart health or losing weight.
 Heart rate zones are based on a percent of the maximum heart rate that’s considered safe for someone your age.